Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Black Rock Two-Bedroom Suite (the family-of-four flagship) or Lagoon View Room for the entry-level family option.

-#11 in Maui for Family Holidays
+#11 in Maui for a Family Holiday

 Marriott's Maui Ocean Club